-- reducing the number of vehicular parking spaces when a bus lay-by or bicycle parking are provided; - allowing reductions based on study; and, - including shared parking provisions which takes into consideration the mixed use and multiple use nature of sites (e.g. shopping mall example).
+- reducing the number of vehicular parking spaces when a bus lay-by or bicycle parking are provided; - allowing reductions on a site specific basis, based on an approved parking study; and, - including shared parking provisions which takes into consideration the mixed use and multiple use nature of sites (e.g. shopping mall example).

-These strategies will have to be balanced with the current zoning requirements (e.g. zoning currently requires bicycle parking in certain circumstances) and operational considerations (e.g. bus lay by on City or on private property?; impact of additional on-street parking, etc).
+As mentioned in the February, 2020 report, these strategies will have to be balanced with the current zoning requirements (e.g. zoning currently requires bicycle parking in certain circumstances) and operational considerations (e.g. bus lay by on City or on private property; impact of additional on-street parking, etc) (See Reference 3).